yusufabdul1/project/README.md

 1. Search for a specific dish using the search bar.
 2. Follow the ingredients and instructions listed on the recipe's tile..
-3. enjoy your home made dish.
+3. Enjoy your homemade dish!

 # AUTHOR
 Yusuf Abdul